gordon-cs/gordon-360-api/README.md

 `api/memberships/:id` Delete the membership with membership id `id`.

+### Events
+What is it?
+Resources to get information on Events from the 25Live system

+##### GET

+`api/events/chapel/Student/:user_name` Get all events attended by a student (pulls from local database)

+`api/events/chapel/Student/:user_name/:term` Get all events attended by a student in a specific term

+`api/events/25Live/:Event_OR_Type_ID/:type` Get events specified by an ID number or a type.
+If the type is "s", you will enter an event id (or multple event ids se[arated by a space).
+If the type is "t", you will enter in a type id (or multiple types separated by a space)
+Multiple types or events are separated by a '$'

 ### Activities
 What is it?
 Resource that represents some activity - such as a club, ministry, leadership program, etc.